-The Lisbon Coast is a seductive stretch of golden beaches, wave-lashed cliffs and vibrant seaside towns – but there’s more to the Atlantic coastline than that.
-Delve beneath the surface to discover hidden coves, undiscovered seafood restaurants and pristine natural parks.
-Costa da Caparica is the favoured escape of in-the-know locals, Cascais and Estoril are refined seaside enclaves, and Sintra is a destination plucked straight from a fairytale.
-The wilder Parque Natural da Arrábida coastline offers an off-the-grid alternative.
-With some of the best beaches in Lisbon, the Atlantic coast is the perfect getaway.
+The Lisbon Coast is a sensational stretch of golden beaches, wave-lashed cliffs and vibrant seaside towns – but there’s more to the Atlantic coastline than that.
+Delve beneath the surface to discover hidden coves, family-owned seafood restaurants and pristine natural parks.
+Costa da Caparica is the favoured escape of in-the-know locals, Cascais and Estoril are refined seaside enclaves, and Sintra is a destination plucked straight from a fairytale, while the wilder Parque Natural da Arrábida coastline offers an off-the-grid alternative.
+With some of the best beaches in Lisbon, and some truly luxurious villas, the Atlantic coast is the perfect getaway.

 When to go

 Portugal is a great year-round destination, with over 3000 hours of annual sunlight.
 July and August are the hottest months, but also the busiest.
-The best time to visit Lisbon is May or June and early to mid-September, when it’s warm and not too congested.
+The best time to visit Lisbon is May and June or early to mid-September, when it’s warm and not too congested.

 How to get there